-Six local residents have written in objection to the proposal, with the following main points raised:
+Four letters of objection have been received from local residents, with the following main points raised:

 - This application is misleading, as it only refers to the erection of one dwelling, however two dwellings are proposed.
 By submitting two separate applications, it is difficult to fully understand the development proposed overall. - The construction of one dwelling on this site is supported locally, however two is not.
 The intensive use of the site is inappropriate to the semi-rural location, giving an almost urban appearance. - The proposed dwellings are not traditional, and do not respect the character of the area, as suggested in the submitted design and access statement. - The existing dwelling has been built with very little landscaping to soften the hard modern building.
-The proposed two dwellings and additional car parking leaves little scope to improve this situation. - The with only one integral garage now proposed on the adjoining dwelling (17/04060/FUL), there will be multiple car parking on the overall site, serving three dwellings (the two proposed, and the approved holiday-let), which will create an unattractive common car park area.

-- Planning Officer advice suggesting that the provision of two dwellings on this site affect the visual impact of the site and be at odds with local development character has been ignored. - The application is similar to 16/03605/FUL, for two dwellings to the west, which was refused by Area North Committee in October 2016. - A previous planning decision on land to the east was refused recently due to the development not being sustainable.
-The criteria appear to be no different. - There are existing badger setts and drainage ditched within and adjacent to the site, which should not be disturbed.
+The proposed two dwellings and additional car parking leaves little scope to improve this situation. - The with only one integral garage now proposed on the adjoining dwelling (17/04060/FUL), there will be multiple car parking on the overall site, serving three dwellings (the two proposed, and the approved holiday-let), which will create an unattractive common car park area. - Planning Officer advice suggesting that the provision of two dwellings on this site affect the visual impact of the site and be at odds with local development character has been ignored. - The application is similar to 16/03605/FUL, for two dwellings to the west, which was refused by Area North Committee in October 2016. - There are existing badger setts and drainage ditched within and adjacent to the site, which should not be disturbed.